drewroberts/website/first-video.md

 - Concept of iteration key to this medium.
 Organic/transient in nature
 - Think about input/output concept.
 Elon Musk articulates this best as communication interface with pictures, thumbs, etc. Internet just a better medium for increasing bandwidth and communication with others, join the organism

+## Open Source is a gift to mankind

+- Just accept the gift
+- Hundreds of thousands of hours are devoted to some of these projects and you get to download that work for free and use however you want.
+It will blow your mind if you think about it.

 ## Embrace the concept of Art Constraints

 - Embrace the medium and what it can do and can't do.
 Then set additional constraints on your application
 - Constraints not restraints
+- "Within a constraint, within a limitation, is infinite freedom."

 ## Distribution of Content